lumaxis/media-server-docker-compose/README.md

 # sonarr-plex-docker-compose

-This docker-compose file creates a cluster consisting of sonarr, plex and SABnzbd that works together.
+This docker-compose file creates a cluster consisting of radarr, sonarr, Plex and SABnzbd that works together.
 This builds the foundation of a media solution.

 ## Instructions